Raphael95/Statistic-Learning/README.md

 - DBSCAN
 - K-Means

-***
+## tips
-- the data are in the data folder
+1. the data are in the data folder
-- reading data path in every file may need to be revised on windows operation system
+2. reading data path in every file may need to be revised on windows operation system